[The following is

 when to the fight he came with his lord.

-Then Byrhtnoth began to array men there,
+Then Byrhtnoth began to array men

 rode and gave counsel, taught warriors